mattBrzezinski/JuliaCloud-AWS-State/README.md

   - [List of Julia JSON packages](https://github.com/search?l=Julia&q=json.jl&type=Repositories)
 - Should we move away from using [XMLDict.jl](https://github.com/JuliaCloud/AWSCore.jl/issues/105)?
     - It's very very convenient to use
+- How should optional parameters be passed in?
+    - As a Dictionary?
+Raw `XML` for `Rest-XML` calls?
+Both?

 ## Appendix